haiderkagalwala/warden/README.md

-# loom-exec
+# warden
-A next-generation Java 21 process builder powered by Virtual Threads. loom-exec effortlessly solves the 64KB OS buffer deadlock, actively hunts down zombie processes, and provides native interactive terminal (PTY) support.
-A safe, lightweight successor to legacy libraries.
+A modern Java 21 process runtime built for the Virtual Threads era.
+Warden eliminates common subprocess pitfalls like 64KB stream deadlocks, aggressively cleans up zombie processes, and delivers native interactive terminal (PTY) support.
+Lightweight, safe, and designed as a modern replacement for legacy process libraries.